llandauro/Robohacks_2024_McGill_Robotics/README.md

 # Robohacks_2024_McGill_Robotics
+    👋 Hi, We are the Baddiez: @llandauro, ...
-We are the Baddiez, and participated in the McGill Robohacks 2024: Zero Waste Theme.
+    🤖 We participated in the McGill Robohacks 2024: Zero Waste Theme 👀 We are interested in sustainability and robotics 🌱 We are currently studying Computer Science and Engineering at McGill University 📫 How to reach us: lara.landauro@gmail.com
+    ⚡ Fun fact: Our team won the most unique design award!